nolageek/twitch/README.md

 !littleedie | Latest quote from the @littleedie twitter bot. | |
 !bigedie | Latest quote from the @bigedie twitter bot. | |
 !slap *username* *item* | Slap *username* with a *item* (single word) |
+!perk *perkname*| Get information on Dead by Daylight *perkname* | ex: !perk noed

 ---

 # Sounds (100 Points Each)

 Although sounds are grouped with games and may include suggestions for when they could be used, they are available at any time.
-Be creative, just don't spam them for no reason.
+Be creative, just please don't spam them for no reason.

 ### General